VCCRI/Spliceogen/README.md

 Maintainer: Steve Monger - s.monger@victorchang.edu.au

 ## Getting Started
-See here for installation instructions and obtaining required files.

 ### Installation:
 Navigate to your desired installation directory and clone this repository:
 ```